 Installing Home Assistant Supervised on Debian

 This guide will help you to install Home Assistant Supervised, on almost any machine type you choose.
 This guide has been tested on machines including a Lenovo m72e, Dell Optiplex SFF 990 and Dell Optiplex USFF 780 and a HP T520 thin client.

-In this guide, you will be using Debian 10.04 as the operating system.
-This type of installation is what is called “headless” and after the installation is complete, you will not need to have a keyboard, mouse or monitor attached (although you can if you prefer).
-You will manage and update the machine via terminal commands.
+In this guide, you will be using Debian 10 as the operating system.
+This type of installation is what is called “headless” and after the installation is complete, you will not need to have a keyboard, mouse or monitor attached, although you can if you prefer.

 What is Home Assistant Supervised?

 Home Assistant is a full UI managed home automation ecosystem that runs Home Assistant Core, the Home Assistant Supervisor and add-ons.
 It comes pre-installed on Home Assistant OS, but can be installed on any Linux system.
 It leverages Docker, which is managed by the Home Assistant Supervisor plus the added benefit of dozens of add-ons (think app store) that work natively inside the Home Assistant environment.

 If you are new to Home Assistant, you can now proceed to Section 1 if you need assistance with installing Debian 10.
 If you already have Debian 10 installed and wish to move on to installing Home Assistant, move on to Section 2.